saiga006/GenReal_CogRob/IsaacLab_internal_source/Readme.md

 - The largest visuomotor config (normal) trained visual features from scratch, but did not outperform the pretrained configs and was more erratic.
 - Increasing RNN size and GMM modes led to more natural movement, but did not improve task completion.
 - Overall, using pretrained R3M weights (ultrafast, fast) provided the most stable visuomotor policies, but none of the configs achieved successful task completion in rollouts.
+- This suggests that for successful task completion with current trained results, we need to do RL PPO training with these BC policy configured as initial weights.

 ## Behavior Cloning: Key Configurations & Parameters